avram-twitch/datamining-project/docs/data_collection.md

     * Also, talk about how songs are of different lengths, and how we would have to ensure that the arrays that represent each variable are of the correct length -->
 We hope to find a structure underlying the data.
 Not only that, we will be identifying a distribution function of the data from the underlying structure.
 Then, we will be using the "random generation" model to generate a sample from the assumed distribution.This acquired model will be utilized to predict future data patterns and to validate how well our technique actually worked.

-For tracks dataset, we might model the data over ranges of audio features like loudness, key etc. And for the lyrics dataset, we might model the data over most common words.
+For tracks dataset, we might model the data over ranges of audio features like loudness, key etc. The variables may be over different ranges.
+Hence, we will be taking that in account when generating them.
+And for the lyrics dataset, we might model the data over most common words.
+Each songs are of different lengths.
+Hence, we will need to consider the arrays that represent each variable are of the correct length.